3xg3lin/3xg3lin.github.io/_posts/2023-11-08-forensics-artifacts.markdown

 DFIR stands for Digital Forensics and Incident Response.
 This area covers the collection of forensic artifacts and helps Security Experts identify footprints left by an attacker.

 ## What is Artifacts?
+📝 **Note:Forensic artifacts are important pieces of information about human activity.**
-Artifacts are pieces of evidence that point to an activity performed on a system.
+In computer forensics, these artifacts are pieces of evidence that point to an activity performed on a system.
+## So, the artifacts actually is evidence relevant to the investigation?
+No, it may or may not be related to the investigation.
+## How???
+Briefly, artifacts are objects that have a forensic value.
 We actually collect artifacts to support a hypothesis or claim about the attacker's activity.
 For example, at a crime scene, fingerprints, a broken button on a jacket are artifacts.
 In a Windows system, a person's actions can be traced quite accurately using forensics because of the various artifacts that a Windows system creates for a particular activity.

 ## Is my computer spying on me?
-A Windows system keeps this track to improve the user's experience.
-At least that's what they say.
+A Windows system keeps this track to improve the user's experience (At least that's what they say).
+Forensic investigators also use this tracked data as artifacts to identify activity on a system.

 ## What is Windows Registry?
 The Windows Registry is a collection of databases that store low-level settings for Windows to use.
 And The Windows registry consists of Keys and Values.